An Odd find on our way to fish the Kennedy Space Center "No Motor Zone"

 There was no harm in the offerings.

-Fresh fruit was a blessing compared to the trash and garbage normally left by the other weekenders.
+Fresh fruit was a blessing compared to the other trash and garbage normally left by the other weekenders.
 I honestly cannot fathom what people think when they leave their garbage on the river?
 I could say the trash people had been raised by wolves, however that would be bad mouthing wolves.

 (If I have been insulting to you trash people.
 Well Insult was intended)